Skip to main content

 A:

-You want green energy (it's mostly accounting, but APGE doesn't even offer that).
-Your credit is rough and you need to skip the credit check—APGE will run your credit.
+You want a prepaid pay-as-you-go option—APGE doesn't offer one.
 You use power at night (pool pump, EV charging, night owl habits).
-You want options—7 plan types vs 2.
+You want options—8 plan types vs 3.
 More complexity, but more ways to optimize.

 Q: What is the main difference between APGE and Reliant Energy?